hbs-rcs/remote_learning/for_instructors.md

 1. Use methods to encourage full participation:
    * Have students indicate -1, 0, or +1 in the chat for their thoughts on their progress or their agreement with a given question.
+Or use the thumbs up/down icons.
    * Use different phrases or questions to reach different groups of attendees:
      * "Can I get about 3 people wanting to talk who haven’t yet?"
      * "Who is new to XXX that might want to answer this?""